cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Date added
 ==========

 The date when the product was added.
-It uses the **dd mmm yyyy 00:00:00** format.
+It uses the following format:

+  *dd mmm yyyy 00:00:00*

 .. important::